-When managing one metre spacing in outdoor situations, think about airflow and be smart about where you manage and position people.
+When managing spacing in outdoor situations, think about airflow and be smart about where you manage and position people.
 For example, can you use off-set seating arrangements?
 Should your briefing include telling people not to turn and speak to someone outside their group?
 How many separate groups/clients can you manage and still maintain clear space?
-Is the airflow such that you should be treating the situation as one of less than one-metre separation?
+Is the airflow such that you should be treating the situation as one of less than two -metre separation?

-There will be some activities whereby the nature of the activity itself means that one-metre separation cannot always be maintained.
+There will be some activities whereby the nature of the activity itself means that two-metre separation cannot always be maintained.
+If you cannot avoid being closer than 2 meters you can still do the activity.
 In these situations, you should first apply the hierarchy of control.
 For example, can you run your operation differently to avoid that action, or can you erect a barrier or shield?

-If you cannot avoid being closer than 1 meter you can still do the activity.
-You are not required2 to wear PPE (face-covers, masks) however it is strongly recommended that face-covers are worn, and we expect that many workers and clients will want to wear them.
 If it is not practical to use face-covers (such as if your activity involves getting wet) you need to disclose this to your clients before they commit to the activity.